 Their decadently good grilled cheese sarnies surpass anything you could rustle up at home – and the bottomless raclette is the stuff of dreams – 90 minutes of unlimited raclette with ham and cornichons.
 Oh cheesus.

-On a decidedly lighter bent, Japanese restaurant come whisky bar YoKOYA is one of our favourite places to visit in Camden thanks to their extensive selection of small plate Japanese fare.
+On a decidedly lighter bent, Japanese restaurant come whisky bar YoKOYA is one of the best, and most authentic London sushi bars, thanks to their extensive selection of small plate Japanese fare.

 Not sure what to go for?
 The salmon skin rolls are *chef’s kiss* a delight.